tareqimbasher/NetPad/README.md

 open-source, web-enabled, cross-platform alternative.

-The goal isn't to reach 100% feature parity with LinqPad, but to offer an acceptable alternative that covers the most common features developers need, and if we're lucky, maybe a few useful new ones!
+The goal isn't to reach 100% feature parity with LinqPad, but to offer an acceptable alternative that covers the features developers most commonly need, and if we're lucky, a few new useful ones!

 #### If you like the project, please star it :star2:!